Q fever

 Prevention

-• educate workers and the public on the sources of infection
+• Be aware and cautious of the sources of infection

-• emphasis needs to be placed on the importance of showering after working in at risk settings and washing clothes as infected particles may be carried on clothing
+• Shower after working in at-risk settings and wash clothes as infected particles may be carried on clothing

-• appropriate disposal of birth products from any animals that come in contact with humans
+• Appropriately dispose of birth products from any animals that come in contact with humans

 Vaccinations

-• vaccination is available for those at increased risk of Q fever
+Vaccinations are available for those at increased risk of Q fever.

-• to avoid unnecessary reactions to the Q fever vaccine a screening pre-vaccination skin test and a blood test are performed
+To avoid reactions to the vaccine, a screening pre-vaccination skin test and a blood test are performed.

 Information for health professionals